-Remarketing vs. Retargeting: Are They The Same Thing?
+Remarketing Vs. Retargeting: Are They The Same Thing?

 Why?

-Well, platforms like Google Ads, Facebook, added the capability to target on-platform using email customer lists years ago.
+Well, platforms like Google Ads and Meta Ads added the capability to target on-platform using email customer lists years ago.

 Email no longer exists as a separate silo of information from the paid media part of the world.

-Here is Facebook’s version:
+Here is the Facebook Ads version:

 Here is Google Ads’ version: